ibm-cloud-docs/containers/ts-storage-cos-plugin-dep.md

 # Why do I see a volume mounting error when using the {{site.data.keyword.cos_full_notm}} plug-in?
 {: #ts-cos-storage-dep}

-When deploying an app that uses the COS plug-in, you see an error message similar the following.
+When deploying an app that uses the COS plug-in, you see an error message similar to the following example.
 {: tsSymptoms}

 ```sh